Ahmed-Reda-elshahawy/ITI-Full-Stack-.Net-Training-Journey/notes/markdown/iti-d0014-cst-bootstrap.md

 #### Spacing Values

-Bootstrap uses `$spacers` variables in Sass to easily set ranges for spacing, so it set `$spacer` value by default to `3rem` and compute following values as percentage from this `$spacer`
+Bootstrap uses `$spacers` variables in Sass to easily set ranges for spacing, so it uses `$spacer` value to compute following values as percentage from this `$spacer`

 - `0` - eliminate the `margin` and `padding`.
 - `1` - `$spacer *.25`